Hebrew Insights into Parashat Va’yishlach – B’resheet (Genesis): 32:3 -ch.36 with Hebrew Tools for Everyday Use

 which the 'nation of Ya'acov' will eventually split up.
 Jordan

 Next we are faced by the following scene: "Now he [Jacob] arose that same night and took his two wives and his two maids and his eleven children, and crossed the ford of the Jabbok.
 Then Jacob was left alone, and a man wrestled with him until daybreak" (32: 22, 23).
 Wrestle here, "(va)ye'a'vek," is remarkably similar to the proper name "Yabbok” – “Jabbok” (remember that in Hebrew b and v sounds are designated by the same letter), the root of both being a.v/b.k (alef, vet/bet, kof), forming the noun "ah’vak," which is “dust.”
 Naturallly, an 'engagement' such as the one in which Ya'acov and the "man" were involved would have raised no small amount of dust.
 "Ah’vak" speaks of very fine dust, not the kind that is translated "dust of the earth," which is "ah'far" (mentioned and discussed in Parashat Chayey Sarah in Gen. 23).
 The dust contained in the river's name, as well as in the verb chosen to describe Ya'acov's struggle with the unnamed person in the dark, add even more (proverbial) haziness and mystery to the already obscure event.
 Even Ya'acov's name-change to “Yisra'el” is not quite clear.
 The reason for the change is given as, "For you have striven with Elohim and with men and have prevailed" (32:28).
 The name was bestowed in response to Ya'acov's demand to be blessed by the "man," whom he was not willing to release until and unless his request was granted.
-Additionally, “Yabbok” may also be connected to the root b.k.k (bet, kof, kof) which forms the verb for to “empty out,” thus possibly lending a further perspective to the scene that had just been imposed upon Ya’acov/Yisrael.
+Additionally, the river’s name, “Yabbok” may also be connected to the root b.k.k (bet, kof, kof) which forms the verb for to “empty out,” thus possibly lending a further perspective to the scene that had just been imposed upon Ya’acov/Yisrael.

 The name “Yisra'el” is a composite word formed by the verb "sara" (s.r.h. sin, resh, hey), to “rule, persist, persevere, strive,” and "el" - “strong” or “mighty one,” from which the word “Elohim” is derived.
 What was meant by the declaration to Ya’acov, and in what way was his life, at least up to that point, congruent with the definition of this name?
 Were his 'dusty' struggles on behalf of self' taken into account in this lofty pronouncement?
 Or was it simply a statement of facts, devoid of any qualitative and personal evaluations?
 Was the name Yisra’el and its meaning the Almighty's way of bestowing pure and unadulterated grace upon him - the name possessing more of a prophetic significance for a future day when Ya'acov would be empowered by his Elohim - rather than a description of present day facts?
 Whether Ya’acov ‘merited’ that name at that moment, at least the presistence that he demonstrated that night did, to some degree, validate the meaning of the new name.

 When it was Ya'acov's turn to ask the ‘mystery man’ for his name, the response came in the form of a question: "Why is it that you ask my name?"
 (32:29).
 When Ma’no'ach (Manoah), Shimshon's (Samson) father, asked the very same question of the messenger ("mal’ach") who came to him, the response was "for it is wonderful" (Judges 13:18).
-In the case before us the reply is followed by the words, "and he blessed him there."
+In the case before us the reply is followed by, "and he blessed him there."
 What was the blessing?
 Did it simply constitute the name change?

 After his first heavenly encounter, upon depating from the land, Ya’acov’s experience was marked by the 'Elohim of a place,' as he deemed to have been in what he called, "the house of Elohim" (“bet El” - Gen. 28:16,17).
 However, now, upon his return, it is the "face of Elohim" that he encounters – “P'ni'el” (ref.
 32:31).
 An echo of his P'ni'el experience may be detected in what he says to his brother Esav in 33:10, "for I see your face (pa’ne'cha) as one sees the face of Elohim ("p'ney Elohim")" (italics added).
 Ya'acov's perspective certainly seems to have changed.
 Having seen "Elohim face to face," he is now able to view even Esav differently.